Book Online With:

 Published on 01/27/21

-But not quite.
+Not quite.
 Having a period is natural and ensures the body’s reproductive system is operating properly.

-Premature Menopause: if this occurs, doctors can treat you by replacing the hormones lost, especially for heart and bone health.
+• Premature Menopause: If this occurs, doctors can treat you by replacing the hormones lost, especially for heart and bone health.

 Concerns